pastly/movenseed/README.md

 * `./movenseed.py -s prework -H Documents/Work\ Files/`
 * `./movenseed.py -s prework -H ../projects`

 If given a torrentfile and a single HERE directory, Prework will generate size information for a HERE directory that is missing its files.
+Without the --no-make-subdirectory option, prework will create a subdirectory in HERE using the name contained in the torrentfile and place sizes.mns in that.
+If the torrentfile is only for a single file, the flag is ignored and no subdirectory is made

 * `./movenseed.py -s prework -t torrents/family-pics-1.torrent -H /media/pics/family`
-    * Generates size information based on information from the given torrent and puts it in the HERE directory.
+    * Generates size information based on information from the given torrent and puts it a subdirectory of HERE.
+For example: "HERE/family pics 1"
+ * `./movenseed.py -s prework -t torrents/xtreme-linux.iso.torrent -H /media/linuxes`
+    * Similar to the above, but does not make a subdirectory in HERE since the torrentfile would only download a single file.

 ### Postwork